DanielGothenburg/Python_action_first/README.md

 '
 By using pip command, it will directly download and isntall additional python packages.
 This is done in command: python -m pip install flake8 pytest
+ You can of course install more packages in this way using pip as part of the workflow definition file (in this ex file python-package.yml)

 An alternative (or maybe combination?) would be to reference a requirements.txt file.
 If this approach is used then requirements.txt should exist in root of the repo.
 See more below